Learn with our infographics how the EU wants to use forests' power to absorb CO2 to fight climate change and offset

 MEPs want to prevent emissions caused by deforestation and they also call for obliging each EU country to compensate changes in land use, which lead to emissions of CO2, by better managing or increasing their forests.

 EU efforts to reduce greenhouse gas emissions

 The proposal to deal with the effects of land change on forests is one of three proposals to help honour the EU's commitments under the Paris agreement on climate change.
-The goal is to cut greenhouse gas emissions in the EU by at least 40% in all economic sectors by 2030 compared to 1990 levels.
+The current EU emissions reduction target is 40% by 2030 (compared with 1990 levels).
+On 8 October 2020, MEPs called for a more ambitious reduction target of 60% in order to achieve climate neutrality by 2050.

 The other two proposals concern a revision of the EU's emission trading system, which covers emissions from the industry, and the Effort Sharing regulation, which covers sectors not covered by the emission trading system, such as transport, agriculture, buildings and waste management.